ivan-vasilev/advanced-deep-learning-with-python/chapter07-rnn/README.md

-Source code for chapter _Language Modeling_.
-The examples implement training and t-SNE isualization of word2vec embeddings model.
+Source code for chapter _Understanding Recurrent Networks_.
+The examples include basic RNN for counting 1s in a binary sequence, LSTM and GRU cell implementations, and sentiment analysis.